 Similar in appearance to alligator but with some noticeable differences.
 Crocodile leather has small pits in the skin and a pattern that is less uniform than alligator.

-Croc is not as soft as Gator, it also feels dryer and stiffer on the wrist.
+Croc is often not as soft as Gator, it also feels dryer and stiffer on the wrist.
 Crocodile can have a more glossy appearance which can make working with more difficult.

 Leather watch straps can come in many different patterns and are mostly ‘off cuts’ left over from larger products like handbags and boots.